BKWLD/vue-carousel-comparison/README.md

 # vue-carousel-comparison

-Comparing Vue carousel options for performance, DX, and ADA
+Comparing Vue carousel options for performance, DX, and ADA.

+Check it out at https://vue-carousel-comparison.netlify.app